xuehaipeng/containerd/session-manager/README.md

-# Session Manager - High-Performance Rust Implementation
+# Session Manager - Ultra-High-Performance Rust Implementation

 ## Overview

-This directory contains a **highly optimized, Rust-based implementation** of session backup and restore functionality for containerd.
-This solution replaces problematic shell scripts with a **production-ready, high-performance implementation** featuring advanced kernel-assisted file operations and parallel processing.
+This directory contains an **ultra-optimized, Rust-based implementation** of session backup and restore functionality for containerd.
+This solution replaces problematic shell scripts with a **production-ready, performance-optimized implementation** featuring advanced kernel-assisted file operations, async processing, and specialized optimizations for container environments.

 ## Why This Implementation?